kazimierczak-robert/NeuralPoker/README.md

   </tr>
 </table>

-Methods prints to STDOUT number of the generated sample (trening, test.)
+Method prints to STDOUT number of the generated sample (trening, test)

 Part of the sample training set for the parameter <code>all_cards_no = 2</code>:
 <pre>